dockersamples/sample-app-template/README.md

-# project-template
-A Sample repository template for a new project
+# A Sample Project Templates for Docker Guides